ssbin0914/Causal-Mode-Multiplexer/README.md

 The following are the instructions on how to install dependencies.

-Clone the repository locally:
+First, clone the repository locally:

 ```bash
 git clone https://github.com/ssbin0914/Causal-Mode-Multiplexer.git
 ```

-Create conda env using the exported file `pytorch.yaml` and then activate it:
+After that, create conda env using the exported file `pytorch.yaml` and then activate it:

 ```bash
 conda env create -f pytorch.yaml